Integrative Health Blog

 Blocked Meridians = Pain

-We believe that not only does the flow of Qi become blocked in these “dense” areas but Blood can also be blocked.
-Blockages in blood are a bit easier to observe, a bruise perhaps or a lack of color in an extremity are all indications in a blockage in blood.
+We believe that not only does the flow of Qi become blocked in these “dense” areas but blood can also be blocked.
+Blockages in blood are a bit easier to observe, a bruise perhaps, or a lack of color in an extremity are all indications of a blockage in blood.
 Tightness and soreness are indications of blockages in Qi.

 Acupuncture and Chinese Medicine Address the Root Cause of Pain